bgermann/cforms2/readme.txt

 If you want to upgrade from the original cformsII from deliciousdays.com, please upgrade to [version 14.6.0.5](https://plugins.svn.wordpress.org/cforms2/assets/cforms2.14.6.0.5.zip) first, make sure you upgraded your settings (resave your global settings and every form) and [backup your database](https://codex.wordpress.org/Backing_Up_Your_Database).
 Then deactivate the original plugin and install the current version of this fork.

+The form inlusion does not work with HTML comments (<!--cforms name="..."-->) anymore.
+You have to use shortcodes [cforms name="..."] now.
+Please change the form calls accordingly.

 If you want to delete the 14.6.0.5 version by deleting directory "cforms" and you have any cforms-uploaded files, make sure you do not delete your attachments directory, which is contained in the cforms directory by default.

 = Custom theme (CSS) files =